alvinj/ScalaFlatFileDatabase/README.md

     stocksDataStore.add(symbol)
     stocksDataStore.remove(symbol)

 In short, the “DataStore” is all that this code provides.
-It lets you do exactly what those four lines of code show:
+It lets you do exactly what those lines of code show:

-1. Specify a file to use for the DataStore.
+1. Specify the name of a file to use for the DataStore.
 1. Get all items from the DataStore.
 1. Add an item to the DataStore.
 1. Remove an item from the DataStore.